department-of-veterans-affairs/vagov-content/pages/change-address.md

 ---
 layout: page-breadcrumbs.html
 template: level2-index
-title: Change my Address | Veterans Affairs
+title: Change Your Address | Veterans Affairs
-heading: Change My Address
+heading: Change Your Address
+description: Find out how to change your home address, phone number, and other contact information for your VA.gov benefits profile.
 keywords: va change of address form, va address change, change of address va, va benefits change of address, va address change form, how do i change my address with the va, va benefits address change
-display_title: Change my Address
+display_title: Change Your Address
 lastupdate:
 ---

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

-Find out how to change your contact information (like your home address or phone number) in your VA.gov profile.
+Find out how to change your contact information (like your home address or phone number) in your VA.gov benefits profile.

 </div>